-201. Introductory Psychology Three hours A general course in psychology for beginners.
+201. INTRODUCTORY PSYCHOLOGY Three hours A general course in psychology for beginners.

-202. EDUCATIONAL PSYCHOLOGY

-Course 201, or its equivalent, is a prerequisite.
+202. EDUCATIONAL PSYCHOLOGY Three hours Course 201, or its equivalent, is a prerequisite.

-204. GENETIC PSYCHOLOGY

-A study of the psychology of the child.
+GENETIC PSYCHOLOGY Three hours A study of the psychology of the child.
 Course 201 or its equivalent, is a prerequisite.
-Not offered in 1937-38.
+Not offered in 1937-'38.

-A study of disorders of sensation, perception, association, etc. Some study is made of hypnosis, hysteria, and other subjects usually considered under the heading of abnormal psychology, especially, too, the phenomena and problems of insanity.
+312. The Psychology of Abnormal People Three hours A study of disorders of sensation, perception, association, etc. Some study is made of hypnosis, hysteria, and other subjects usually considered under the heading of abnormal psychology, especially, too, the phenomena and problems of insanity.
 Either Education 201, or Philosophy 201, or their equivalent is a prerequisite.
 This course is open only to seniors and to pre-medical and pre-law students of the junior year who are in their last year of residence.